 - A. Definitions.
-"Judgment" as used in these rules is the final determination of the rights of the parties in an action; judgment includes a decree and a final judgment entered pursuant to section B. of this rule.
-"Order" as used in these rules is any other determination by a court or judge which is intermediate in nature. - Judgment for less than all claims or parties in action; judgment on portion of claim exceeding counterclaim.
+"Judgment" as used in these rules is the final determination of the rights of the parties in an action; judgment includes a decree and a final judgment entered pursuant to section B. or G. of this rule.
+"Order" as used in these rules is any other determination by a court or judge which is intermediate in nature. - B. Judgment for less than all claims or parties in action; judgment on portion of claim exceeding counterclaim.
 When more than one claim for relief is presented in an action, whether as a claim, counterclaim, cross-claim, or third party claim, or when multiple parties are involved, the court may direct the entry of a final judgment as to one or more but fewer than all of the claims or parties only upon an express determination that there is no just reason for delay and upon an express direction for the entry of judgment.
-The court may also direct entry of a final judgment as to that portion of any claim which exceeds a counterclaim asserted by the party or parties against whom the judgment is entered, only upon an express determination that the party or parties against whom such judgment is entered have admitted the claim and asserted a counterclaim amounting to less than the claim and there is no just reason for delay.
 In the absence of such determination and direction, any order or other form of decision, however designated, which adjudicates fewer than all the claims or the rights and liabilities of fewer than all the parties shall not terminate the action as to any of the claims or parties, and the order or other form of decision is subject to revision at any time before the entry of judgment adjudicating all the claims and the rights and liabilities of all the parties.